Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 • Structured whites

-This soil diversity is key to understanding why Istrian wines show clear site expression, especially among top producers.
+This soil diversity is the key to why the best Istrian wines show clear site expression, especially among the top producers.

 Grape Varieties

-Istria's indigenous varieties and carefully selected international grapes define the region's distinctive character.
+Istria's indigenous varieties and a few carefully chosen international grapes define the region's distinctive character.

 Flagship White